Palindrome Program in Python

 1202 is not

-In this Python program, we are checking whether a given number is Palindrome or Not using the Recursive Functions concept.
+In this program code, we check whether a given number is Palindrome or Not using the Recursive Functions concept.

 # using Recursive Functions